-Daniel Fetterman, a former federal prosecutor, is recognized as one of the country's leading trial and white collar lawyers.
+Daniel Fetterman, a former federal prosecutor, is recognized as one of the country’s leading trial and white collar lawyers.
 He represents corporations and individuals in significant securities, white collar, commercial, accounting and trade secret litigation.
-Chambers USA describes him as a “fantastic courtroom lawyer” who is “very strategic” and “held in high esteem.”
-Dan also is praised in Chambers USA as “a genuinely gifted trial lawyer” who is “well known for his expert defense of individuals and corporations, and described as “a great lawyer and adviser” who has “extensive expertise in complex litigation and white collar criminal defense.”
-The National Law Journal honored Dan as a 2015 White Collar Trailblazer (click here), a ranking honoring 50 of the country's elite white collar lawyers for their "deep passion and perseverance ...having achieved remarkable successes."
+Chambers USA describes him as a “go-to litigator for high-profile individuals and institutions” and a “fantastic courtroom lawyer” who is “very strategic” and “held in high esteem.”
+Dan also is praised in Chambers USA as “a genuinely gifted trial lawyer” who is “well known for his expert defense of individuals and corporations” and for his “extensive expertise in complex litigation and white collar criminal defense.”
+The National Law Journal honored Dan as a White Collar Trailblazer, a ranking honoring 50 of the country’s elite white collar lawyers for their “deep passion and perseverance ...having achieved remarkable successes.”
 Dan is also recognized in Super Lawyers, Best Lawyers in America and The Legal 500, and he is a fellow in the Litigation Counsel of America’s trial lawyer honorary society.

 Dan has won numerous jury trials and successfully argued appeals in federal and state courts.
 He recently served as lead trial counsel for MF Global Holdings in a highly publicized $3 billion lawsuit against PwC, which settled during the third week of trial.
 He also tried a 17-month jury trial, the longest in Alabama history, which resulted in more than $100 million in jury verdicts.
 The Washington Post described the case as a “huge victory” in a “landmark” lawsuit.
 Dan represents clients in their most significant matters, including MF Global Holdings in multiple enforcement investigations following MF Global’s bankruptcy, Hilton Worldwide in civil litigation and a high-profile grand jury investigation relating to its alleged theft of trade secrets, the New York Jets in litigation over its attempt to build a stadium in Manhattan, and a consortium of private equity firms in connection with funding their $8.5 billion acquisition of Home Depot Supply.
 Dan has conducted numerous internal investigations on behalf of corporations, boards, and special committees concerning, among other things, alleged securities fraud, insider trading, FCPA violations, theft of trade secrets, accounting malfeasance and obstruction of justice.